Group having a friendly conversation

 You want to build a positive company culture

 With responsibility for employment policies and working conditions, human resources help shape, enhance and maintain company culture.
 This can be important when recruiting and retaining staff.
-For example, 2022 research from Unum1 found that more than 1 in 3 (36%) employees who’d left an employer would ‘boomerang’ back to that employer due to a combination of work culture and better employee benefits at that old employer.
+For example, research from Unum1 found that 3 in 4 (75%) surveyed employees said that poor working culture would influence their decision to leave their current job.

 You’re introducing employee benefits or upgrading an existing offering